MikVR7/Homie/docs/TERMINAL_COMMAND_ARCHITECTURE.md

     subprocess.run(command, shell=True, timeout=30)
 ```

-## 📝 **Summary**
+## 📝 **Summary (Historical)**

-This architecture makes the File Organizer:
+This historical architecture made the File Organizer:
 - **More reliable** - uses proven Unix tools
 - **Simpler** - less custom code to maintain
 - **More powerful** - AI has full control over operations
 - **Easier to debug** - commands are visible and testable
 - **More secure** - proper logging and timeouts

-The AI is smart enough to generate correct commands, and Unix tools are reliable enough to execute them safely.
+Note: This approach has been superseded.
+We now use an abstract operation set executed with pure Python for cross-platform consistency and better safety.